angv2852/angv2852/README.md

 Hi!
 My name is Angela Sullivan 👋  I love making single-page applications and responsive websites!
 ================================

-Front-end Developer
+Front-end Developer - Open for new opportunities
 -------------------

-I started learning code last year.
+I started learning to code last year.
 I have successfully completed 4 courses at SheCodes.io and received 4 certifications.
-I love coding, creating responsive websites, learning new techniques and applying them to my projects.
+I love learning new techniques and applying them to my projects, and contributing to open-source projects.
+As an avid problem solver, in work and personal life, I have enjoyed the way coding has allowed and encouraged me to think outside of the box.
+To not be afraid to break things.
+And has become not only something I want to spend my career in, but also something I can enjoy anytime.

-I am currently enrolled in Zero to Mastery, where I'm learning more in depth about front end development, including advanced JavaScript and I am also learning some back-end development.
+I am currently enrolled in Zero to Mastery, where I'm learning more in depth about front end development, including advanced JavaScript while also learning some back-end development.
+And I look forward to learning new languages and frameworks as I continue my journey in development.

 * 🌍  I'm based in St. George, UT
 * 🖥️  See my portfolio at [My Portfolio](http://angela-sullivan-portfolio.netlify.app/)